 5. Mother fucking Jecht

 I've said it before, but Jecht is the one true redeeming aspect of Final Fantasy X. He has a way more interesting arc and character than any of the so-called protagonists this game throws at us, going from an abusive drunkard to Spira's hero to hastening its destruction against his own will, and the scattered flashback scenes that occur throughout the game perfectly highlight that arc.
 Not only that, his reunion with Tidus near the end is undoubtedly the best moment of acting in the whole thing; all the things he's done weigh heavily on him as he realizes that he'll never become the hero and his only shot at redemption is by death at his son's hand.
-It shines through in that moment, making it a very tragic and memorable scene that almost - almost - redeems a lot of the stupidity up to that point.
+It shines through in that moment, making it a very tragic and memorable scene that almost - almost - makes up for a lot of the stupidity up to that point.
 Jecht is bar none the game's best character, and I just found myself wishing that he got more screen time.
 Hell, I actually would have played Final Fantasy X-2 if it was a prequel following his story, because as underutilized as he was, his scenes were the one part of the game that I would have liked to seen expanded upon.

-Gotta admit, it's a way better story than the shrill adventures of Blando and Incesty
+Gotta admit, it'd make a way better story than the shrill adventures of Blando and Incesty

 And now that we've done that, it's on to the bad stuff.
 I've already rambled about these in great depth elsewhere, so I'll try to keep things brief here.
 Of course, the challenge on this half of the list was limiting it to just five when there's so many more to talk about!